Although our time is given freely, there are many continuing expenses that the

 Association has to meet.
 These include:

-Replacing our stocks of cassettes and postal wallets as they wear out, plus labels and pouches;
+- Replacing our USB flash drives and postal wallets as they fail or wear out, plus labels and pouches;

-Stationery, postage, master cassettes, cells for microphones and other sundry items;
+- Stationery, postage, batteries and other sundry items;

 We do receive generous support from a number of sponsors but we are